 - Rheumatoid arthritis

-If you are suffering from frequent infections or are at risk of developing iron deficiency, increase your intake of iron rich foods.
+If you are suffering from frequent infections or are at risk of developing iron deficiency, modifying your diet can help.
+For instance, increase your intake of iron-rich foods.
 Some great dietary sources of iron are:

 - Dried fruit